yourpurebredpuppy logo

 3. Potential animal aggression.
 Some Irish Water Spaniels are not tolerant of other dogs of the same sex.
 Some don't appreciate cats.

 4. Mind of their own.
 Irish Water Spaniels are smart dogs, but not pushovers to train.
 They can be both willful and sensitive, which makes training a bit tricky.
 These dogs do best with experienced owners who won't allow their clever dog to manipulate them.
 To teach your Irish Water Spaniel to listen to you, "Respect Training" is mandatory.
-My Irish Water Spaniel Training page discusses the program you need.
+Read my free online training programs.

 5. Grooming.
 To keep their coat short, clean, and free of mats, Irish Water Spaniels require clipping and trimming every few months.
 You can learn to do it yourself, or pay a professional groomer, but it needs to be done faithfully or your dog will be a sad, tangled mess.